 The esplanade offers views over the beach from various hotels, while the pier also offers plenty of entertainment.
 The summer carnival also has plenty to keep visitors occupied.

 Most of the parking is to the west of the pier.
 Sandown is easy to reach with the Island Line train which runs from Ryde Pier Head and/or Shanklin; it takes around 15 minutes to walk from the station down to the beach.
 With the exception of registered assistance dogs, canine companions are not allowed on the beaches between 1 May and 30 September, but outside these dates they are very welcome.

-Sandown is the only beach on the Isle of Wight to hold a Blue Flag award in 2021.
+Sandown is currently the only beach on the Isle of Wight to hold a Blue Flag award.